David Tennant facts for kids

 Early work

 Tennant made his professional acting debut while still in secondary school.
-When he was 16, he acted in an anti-smoking film made by the Glasgow Health Board which was shown on television and was also screened in schools.
+When he was 16, he acted in an anti-smoking film made by the Glasgow Health Board which aired on television and was also screened in schools.
 The following year, he played a role in an episode of Dramarama.
-Tennant's first professional role upon graduating from drama school was in a staging of The Resistible Rise of Arturo Ui co-starring Ashley Jensen, one of a few plays in which he performed as part of the agitprop 7:84 Theatre Company.
+Tennant's first professional role upon graduating from drama school was in a staging of The Resistible Rise of Arturo Ui co-starring Ashley Jensen; one of a few plays in which he performed as part of the agitprop 7:84 Theatre Company.
 He also made an early television appearance in the Scottish TV sitcom Rab C Nesbitt as a transgender barmaid called Davina.
 In the 1990s, he appeared in several plays at the Dundee Repertory Theatre.

 Doctor Who